czernika/kawa-docs/docs/basics/queries.md

 ### Getting some specific amount of posts

-Works same way as get, but does not care about building of pagination object
+Works same way as get, but does not care about building of pagination object.
+This may be useful when you want to get 3 latest posts on a front page and 10 on archive blog page - so you don't care about pagination in a first case

 ```php
 Post::take(4);